pikvm/pikvm/pages/flashing_hid.md

 * Upload the firmware.
 * Connect the RESET wire, disconnect the USB cable, and reboot the RPi.

-Here the commands to SSH and upload:
+Here the commands to SSH and upload the firmware:

 ```shell
 [user@localhost os]$ ssh root@<addr>